ProGamerGov/Neural-Zoom-Legacy/README.md

 * All the frames used for cropping, are dumped into your Neural-Style directory, while all the full sized frames are saved in their own folder/directory inside the Neural-Style directory called, "output".

+* Before making a gif or mp4 file with your frames, either resize image number 1, or delete it, so that all frames are the same size.

 ---